Enzo Vogrincic: Career

 Vogrincic has mainly developed his acting career in the theater, including guest appearances in several Comedia Nacional productions.
 In 2018 he had a minor participation in the film A Twelve-Year Night and has since acted in independent films.
 In 2021 he starred in the film 9 playing a professional footballer inspired by Luis Suárez.
 The film was awarded the Best International Film Award at the 8th British National Film Awards.

 In addition, Vogrincic has appeared in the Amazon Prime Video television series Yosi, the Regretful Spy and Porno y helado.
 In 2024, he gained relevance when he was announced as part of the cast of the survival thriller film Society of the Snow, based on Uruguayan Air Force Flight 571 that crashed in the Andes Mountains in 1972.
 It was then announced that he would play Numa Turcatti —the last passenger to die— and that he would be the narrator of the film.

+In October 2025, he was cast as Hugo Crussi in the Netflix dystopian miniseries The Future Is Ours, an adaptation of the science fiction novel The World Jones Made by Philip K. Dick.